 5. Blow bubbles with a plastic water bottle.

 Clean an empty water bottle, then cut the bottom off, making sure the cut is even.
-Dip the cut end in bubble solution.
+Dip the cut end in a bubble solution.

 Blow through the mouth of the bottle to create bubbles.